All Episodes

 Today, one year later, 60%.

-So you might say, well, what rush, well, wait a minute.
+So you might say, well, Rush, wait a minute.

 The two don't necessarily follow, but what does follow is that if 60% of Americans have little or no faith in the media to report accurately, it could well mean that what the media is reporting in these polls is not anywhere near true.

-If the if people don't believe the media by 60 to 40 percent, then they're not gonna believe by 60 to 40 percent all of the crap that's being said about Obama and how wonderful he is, and how he's trying, and the economy's not that, but People aren't buying it.
+If people don't believe the media by 60 to 40 percent, then they're not going to believe by 60 to 40 percent all of the crap that's being said about Obama and how wonderful he is and how he's trying and the economy's not that, but people aren't buying it.

 These people in the media know they don't have their monopoly anymore.